Author: Ron Graham

 The word “Amen” appears therefore to be the fitting last word for solemn utterances made before God.

 When we compare an instance of this in Mark, with the same statement in Luke, we find Mark has left the word untranslated (just as “Amen”), but Luke has translated it using the word "Truly".
-(Mark 9:1, Lke 9:27).
+(Mark 9:1, Luke 9:27).
 This shows us that the underlying meaning of the word “Amen” is truth and verity.
 It is a solemn affirmation.
-When we say, “Amen” we are saying, "Yes before God I agree with that, I believe that to be true, I want that to be so".
+When we say, “Amen” we are saying, "Yes before God I agree with that; I believe that to be true; I want that to be so".

-These passages show us that the word “Amen” is a solemn affirmation of truth, a special word that we can use whenever we have said (or heard) something that is true before God.
-Amen.
+Other interesting and helpful passages also show us that the word “Amen” is a solemn affirmation of truth, a special word that we can use whenever we have said (or heard) something that is true before God.